datawire/quark/examples/helloRPC/README.md

 ### Java

-Note: This example requires the quark-netty integration.
+Note: This example requires the datawire-quark-netty integration.
 It will be installed automatically if you do not already have it installed.

 Compile and install the Service Contract in hello.q: